primer/react/contributor-docs/deprecating-components.md

 If it is a 1:1 replacement, it's useful to keep the component name the same for consumers.
 For example, naming the folder `ActionList2` and docs `ActionMenu v2`.

-## Deprecating the component
+### Promoting the replacement component

-When Primer maintainers are ready to deprecate a component, first they will issue `@deprecated` notice in the next minor/patch release.
-This gives feature teams time to prepare for the migration to the new component as well as prepare for the upcoming major release.
-Then, Primer team will plan for an upcoming major release that will include the change.
-This includes preparing code changes and communications about the change.
+When Primer team is ready to promote the newly developed component in the main bundle, they also plan to move the current one to the deprecated bundle and this change is released as a major change as it is introducing breaking changes.
+I.e. changing the components' import paths.

-### Code side of the deprecation
+### Developer checklist for the promotion

-Here is a checklist for developers who are going through the deprecation process.
+Here is a checklist for developers who are going through the promotion process.
 Although this is a step-by-step guide, it is not a strict process and please use this as a reference.

-Note: Component v1 is refered to the component that is going to be deprecated and component v2 is the one that is going to be promoted to the main bundle.
+Note: Component v1 is refered to the component that is going to be moved to the deprecated bundle and component v2 is the one that is going to be promoted to the main bundle.

 #### Source Code